technicakidz/pbl2016/README.md

 ### "Library guidance support system using a drone"
+this repository is for PBL in 2016.
 @Iwate Prefecture Univ.